 For writers like me who fall outside the book industry mainstream, the emergence of ebook publication is a boon.
 Once again, “experimental” literature — meaning writing free of genre conventions or commercially driven decisions — is available for the adventurous bookworm.
 Folks like you, I’m hoping.

 My primary venue, as it were, comes in the publication of my novels through Smashwords.com, a source that allows you to obtain your own inexpensive volumes at digital edition retailers such as the Apple Store, Barnes & Noble, Kobo, and Sony, as well as Smashwords itself.
 Remember, these ebooks are available in the platform of your choice.
 Please note that if they’re not all showing up when you visit the site, your “adult content” filter may be on … the hippie experience, was, after all, an era noted for its sex, drugs, and rock ‘n’ roll.
 A simple click will fix that.

 If you don’t have an ebook reader, consider downloading an Adobe Digital Reader, a nifty app for viewing and managing the books using your laptop or PC.
 It’s free.

 Although formatting ebooks for widespread availability essentially converts them into scrolls, I’ve also sensed moments when I’d prefer to offer them in a more traditional appearance.
 That’s led to my ongoing series of releases at Thistle Finch editions, with free PDF volumes that can be downloaded and read on any laptop or PC.
 Check in there for my weekly releases of poetry and spiritual nurture.

-One of the best aspects of both the Smashwords and Thistle Finch editions is that they become available anywhere there’s an online connection — meaning globally as well as your own dwelling.
+One of the best aspects of both the Smashwords and Thistle Finch editions is that they become available anywhere there’s an online connection, meaning globally as well as your own dwelling.
+Amazon, of course, can deliver the paperbacks just about anywhere, too.

 To learn more about my publications and related work, just click on: